Contest for Nier Re[in]carnation

 First block-out

-I blocked out most of the city according to my thumbnail, starting with really simple shapes, getting the camera in the right position.
-Then, I would make a second pass on the more important buildings where the viewer's eye would follow.
+I started out by blocked out most of the city according to my thumbnail, starting with really simple shapes, getting the camera in the right position and seeing if the building proportions feel good.

-I often checked the night time version in render view as I was creating the buildings to see if the local values by themselves worked out in darkness.
+I also often checked the night time version in render view as I was creating the buildings to see if the local values by themselves worked out in darkness.

 Model with rough textures